City of Lowell Garbage Collection:

 On behalf of the elected officials and the city employees who serve this community, we pledge our commitment to provide you with the best service possible.
 The following information explains the City’s solid waste collection practices.

 Containers will be scheduled for collection on Monday thru Wednesday.
-Contact City Hall for your trash collection day.
+View the map for the Garbage Pick-up Schedule or contact City Hall for your trash collection day.

 When a holiday occurs, our schedule allows us to reschedule collection during the week to ensure service.
 If the holiday falls on your collection day your garbage will generally be collected on the following business day.